Knowledge Graphs in Practice: Characterizing their Users, Challenges, and Visualization Opportunities: Visualization Opportunities for Knowledge Graphs

 \subsection{KG-Based Interfaces that Support Organic Discovery}

-Aligned with the challenges we identified for querying KGs, along with the benefits of KGs as data structures, there are many opportunities for visual interfaces to support discovery and exploration via KGs.
-In particular, interfaces that allow end-users to ``ask the KG questions'' that they would not have thought to ask in the first place:
+There are a variety of opportunities for visual interfaces to align with the capabilities of KGs, thereby facilitating data discovery and exploration.
+In particular, interfaces that allow end users to ``ask the KG questions'' that they would not have thought to ask in the first place:

-\begin{displayquote} When I’m looking at an entity in the knowledge graph, I want all the interesting questions and answers about that entity available\ldots So, for example, if there’s a drug undergoing a particular clinical trial, I want to be able to quickly have all the interesting properties about that drug on a page.
-So it’s like\ldots answering questions I don’t know to ask yet.
-New insights or very fast discovery of insights about individual instances of data that I probably wouldn’t have found without the tool showing me the information. -P15 \end{displayquote}
+\begin{displayquote} When I’m looking at an entity in the knowledge graph, I want all the interesting questions and answers about that entity available\ldots So, for example, if there’s a drug undergoing a particular clinical trial, I want to be able to quickly have all the interesting properties about that drug on a page\ldots [to support] very fast discovery of insights about individual instances of data that I probably wouldn’t have found without the tool showing me. -P15 \end{displayquote}

 We identified two types of exploration use cases for KG visual interfaces: those for unguided, unstructured, and organic exploration (i.e. ``\textbf{open-ended KG exploration}''), and those for directed and targeted exploration (i.e. ``\textbf{goal-oriented KG exploration}''):